Typhoon Etau (2003): Preparations and impact

 The heavy rainfall in Tokushima caused landslides and blocked roads, resulting in disruptions to bus and train service.
 Strong winds overturned a truck, injuring the two occupants.
 In Muroto, several people were injured by flying glass.
 Rough waves killed two people in the same city, one in Fukuoka, damaged the seawall in Kyoto, and damaged 25 ships.
-In Takamatsu, Kagawa, Etau left about ¥1.2 billion (JPY, $10 million USD) in crop damage, mainly due to damaged greenhouses.
+In Takamatsu, Kagawa, Etau left about ¥1.24 billion (JPY, $10.4 million USD) in crop damage, mainly due to damaged greenhouses.
 Two workers were killed in Higashiuwa after being swept away by a river.
 On Hokkaido, heavy rainfall caused landslides, damaging hundreds of roads and bridges and isolating several villages.
 River flooding swept away a vehicle in Kamishihoro, killing the five occupants.
 Along Mount Poroshiri, 29 people were rescued by helicopter from a mountain lodge after Etau blocked off their descending trail.

 Throughout Japan, Etau caused over 1,000 flights to be canceled, and for bullet trains to operate at a slower speed, causing delays.
 About 62,000 people lost power during the storm, and across the country.
 The typhoon destroyed 708 houses and flooded 2,253 others, causing over 6,000 people to evacuate to storm shelters.
 About 295 ha of fields were damaged.
 Throughout Japan, Etau killed 20 people and injured 93 others, 19 of them seriously.
-Overall damage totaled ¥35.1 billion (JPY, US$294.8 million).
+Overall damage totaled ¥98.1 billion (JPY, $824 million USD).
 Largely because Etau remained tropical and weakened over Japan, damage was much less than Typhoon Tokage a year later, which produced comparable rainfall totals at a similar intensity but struck the country while extratropical.